OnkarBhattacharya/PortfolioForge/README.md

 ## Key Features

-- **Dynamic Project Management**: Add and manage your software projects, which are stored securely in Firestore.
+- **Dynamic Portfolio Management**: Add and manage your work—projects, case studies, articles, or artwork—which are stored securely in Firestore as flexible `PortfolioItems`.
 - **User Authentication**: Secure sign-up and login with email/password, plus social sign-in options (Google, Apple, Microsoft).
 Read-only mode for guest users.
 - **Data Import**:
   - **Multi-Modal CV Parser**: Upload your CV as a PDF or image.
-Our powerful multi-modal AI agent analyzes not just the text, but the document's layout and structure to accurately extract your professional data and even infer skills from your experience.
+Our powerful multi-modal AI agent analyzes not just the text, but the document's layout and structure to accurately extract your professional data, identify your profession, and even infer key skills from your experience.
   - **LinkedIn**: Manually paste your profile data to quickly populate your portfolio.
   - **GitHub**: Sync your GitHub projects to showcase your work (placeholder for full integration).
-- **AI Content Assistant**: Use the AI assistant to generate compelling descriptions and summaries for your portfolio based on the data intelligently extracted from your CV and other sources.
+- **AI Content Assistant**: Use the AI assistant to generate compelling descriptions and summaries for your portfolio, tailored to your specific profession and based on the data intelligently extracted from your CV and other sources.
 - **Responsive Design**: A clean, modern UI that looks great on desktops, tablets, and smartphones.
 - **Customizable Themes**: Choose from a variety of free and premium themes to personalize the look and feel of your portfolio.